kcalmwinds/SQL-Training-Deployment/readme.md

 ---

 This is where the majority of the configuration happens.
 You will find all the things this powershell does at the top of the document.
+Open up an administrator PowerShell console and run the following.

 ```powershell
 # If you modified the ARM template in any way, please adjust the appropriate commands below